 I have to take very big breaths and talk to myself and sometimes, I like to touch my dad’s hair.

 It can be a help for me if there is a quiet place where I can go and do my breathing.
 It doesn’t have to be anywhere special—an extra bedroom or your sewing room is good.
-My dad will probably come with me because he knows how to make me calm.

 When it comes to our family, try not to look at your clock too much.
 Sometimes we are late for parties.